 Since the issue came to light in 2013, less than a quarter of vehicles with affected airbags on our roads have been fixed.
 That’s a poor return.
 If the recall and fix rate doesn’t improve voluntarily, our government needs to consider making it mandatory.

 We have no reported incidents and enjoy a temperate climate, rather than the hot and humid conditions linked with these airbag failures.
 However, we’re not in the clear.
 We have an old vehicle fleet – averaging almost 14 years old – so it’s likely a higher proportion of our vehicles will be fitted with older alpha airbags.
 We think more needs to be done by manufacturers to identify and fix these vehicles as a priority.

-Check to see if your vehicle has been recalled.
+Check to see if your vehicle is part of the wider (voluntary) recall.
 You can look for NZ-new models here or find a list of used-import models recalled in Japan here.
 The lists are always being updated, as more makes and models are implicated, so keep checking.

 If your car is on the recall list, the manufacturer will contact you.
 Make sure your contact details are up to date here.

 If you are contacted by the manufacturer, take your car in and get it fixed.
 It won’t cost you anything.

 If you have a used-import that arrived in New Zealand in 2015 or 2016, which is part of the recall, check if the airbag has been disabled by following the guidelines here.
 You must take the car to an authorised dealer to have it reconnected, as it will not pass a WOF otherwise, and the safety issue of having no airbag far outweighs the risk of having a recalled airbag fitted and active.
 The car will need the airbag inflator replaced as part of the recall.